-Spirit of the Season: Enjoy the Color Show
+Spirit of Fall: Enjoy the Season’s Color Show

 There’s something restless about fall.
 As the year winds down and the wind kicks up in the northern hemisphere, many people want to get out of the house before settling down for the winter and before the first snow falls.
 What better reason than to go leaf-peeping?
 That’s the informal term for traveling to see brilliant displays of fall leaves.